roblesch/roulette/notes/ears.md

 variance is computed against a denoised image in lieu of ground truth

 outliers are removed when computing average image variance

+in practice, variance is removed by relmse rather than denoised reference?

+qualities of test scene

+- many dark surfaces

+gaussian mixture is path guiding?